 Hypoglycemia: This condition occurs when your level is too low.
 When you have not eaten, you have a low level of glucose in your system.
 Unlike diabetes, hypoglycemia is not long term and it can happen suddenly.
 When this happens all that is needed to do for most is to eat something with that is high in simple carbohydrates.
 Also, it is not recommended to continue exercising until you bring your blood sugar levels back up.

 Good blood sugar levels vs. bad blood sugar levels

 To see if an individual has a good blood sugar level normally they are tested up to eight hours after a meal.
 Sometimes, individuals are tested right before breakfast.
 The normal measurement for this time should be around 70 to 100 milligrams per deciliter.
 For those who just ate a regular meal, blood sugar levels should be between 135 to 140 milligrams per deciliter.
 These are the average normal range if blood sugar is measured.
 If your blood sugar level rises above 180 or 200 or if it falls below 65, then your doctor should take the necessary precautions and discuss what to do next.

 How exercise regulate blood sugar levels

-When people have diabetes, it means that their blood sugar level is just too high.
+When people have diabetes, it means that their level is just too high.
 Many people know that a main cause of diabetes in the first place is a poor diet.
 For those who want to avoid diabetes, these factors can be avoided by exercising and dieting.

 However, for the few that already have diabetes, exercising and a proper diet can still help to maintain blood sugar levels.
 Exercising helps in the following ways: